yahyagulshan/Azure-Resource-Group-Deployment-Issue/Troubleshooting Azure Resource Group Deployment.md

 # Troubleshooting Azure Resource Group Deployment

-Issue: The process becomes stuck during the database step when deploying resources to an Azure resource group.
+<strong style="color: red; opacity: 0.80;">Issue:</strong> The process becomes stuck during the database step when deploying resources to an Azure resource group.
 An error message is displayed:

 Error Message: "Operation on server 'abcdef-database' and database 'abcdef-database' is in progress.
 Please wait a few minutes before trying again."